josierra21/Taniti_Tourism/README.md

 **Live website:** [exploretaniti.netlify.app](https://exploretaniti.netlify.app/)

 Explore Taniti is a tourism website prototype created for the WGU D479 User Experience Design project.
-It helps visitors plan a trip to the fictional island of Taniti by exploring activities, lodging, food and drink, transportation, FAQs, and contact information.
+It helps visitors plan a trip to the fictional island of Taniti with information about activities, lodging, dining, and transportation, along with FAQs and a Contact Us page.

 ## Design Process